avallecam/StatVizR/README.md

 ## Motivation

-This material are reproductions of exercises from two main tutorials:
+This material are simulations from the Nature tutorial called 'Points of Significance' (Statistics for Biologist)

-	- statWAGQ (UNMSM)
-	- Points of Significance (Nature)